c4spar/deno-cliffy/command/README.md

 ## ❯ Commands

-The command class acts like as a factory class.
-It has an internal command pointer that points per default to the command instance itself.
+The command class is a factory class and has an internal command pointer that points to the command instance itself by default.
 Each time the `.command()` method is called, the internal pointer points to the newly created command.
-All methods such as `.name()`, `.description()`, `.option()`, `.action()`, etc... always work on the command to which the pointer points.
-If you need to change the pointer back to the command instance you can call the `.reset()` method.
+All methods like `.name()`, `.description()`, `.option()`, `.action()`, etc... always act on the command the pointer points to.
+If you need to change the pointer back to the command instance, you can call the `.reset()` method.

 ```typescript
 import { Command } from "https://deno.land/x/cliffy/command/mod.ts";